cchitsiang/awesome-stars/topics.md

 - [zhudotexe/kani](https://github.com/zhudotexe/kani) - kani (カニ) is a highly hackable microframework for chat-based language models with tool use/function calling.
 (NLP-OSS @ EMNLP 2023)
 - [mylxsw/aidea-server](https://github.com/mylxsw/aidea-server) - AIdea 是一款支持 GPT  以及国产大语言模型通义千问、文心一言等，支持 Stable Diffusion 文生图、图生图、 SDXL1.0、超分辨率、图片上色的全能型 APP。
 - [microsoft/promptflow](https://github.com/microsoft/promptflow) - Build high-quality LLM apps - from prototyping, testing to production deployment and monitoring.
-- [continuedev/continue](https://github.com/continuedev/continue) - ⏩ The easiest way to code with any LLM—Continue is an open-source autopilot for VS Code and JetBrains
+- [continuedev/continue](https://github.com/continuedev/continue) - ⏩ Open-source VS Code and JetBrains extensions that enable you to easily create your own modular AI software development system
 - [mattzcarey/code-review-gpt](https://github.com/mattzcarey/code-review-gpt) - Your personal code reviewer powered by LLMs (OpenAI GPT-3.5/4) & Embeddings ⚡️ Improve code quality and catch bugs before you break production 🚀 Lives in your Github/GitLab/Azure DevOps CI
 - [langflow-ai/langflow](https://github.com/langflow-ai/langflow) - ⛓️ Langflow is a dynamic graph where each node is an executable unit.
 Its modular and interactive design fosters rapid experimentation and prototyping, pushing hard on the limits of creativity.
 - [paul-gauthier/aider](https://github.com/paul-gauthier/aider) - aider is AI pair programming in your terminal